If your website is on a cPanel hosting account, you may have noticed the following error message:

 Rad Web Hosting utilizes the CloudLinux hosting platform for shared hosting.
 CloudLinux provides a more stable hosting environment for all users.
 There are also a number of security benefits of hosting with CloudLinux.

-You can check the resource usage of your account by logging into cPanel and clicking on the "Resource Usage" icon.
+You can check the resource usage of your account by logging into cPanel and clicking on "Resource Usage" icon.

-Running error free, well coded websites will vastly reduce the resource usage on your account and lead to a much more stable hosting experience.
+Running error free, well coded websites will vastly reduce the resource usage on your account and lead to a more stable hosting experience.